Duelfer-Solutions/sfdx-developer/_posts/2023-05-08-formula-fields-before-context.markdown

 }
 ```

-Whenever a Proposal__c record is saved, the Opportunity trigger runs and maps the values from the Proposal__c to the Opportunity object in the setDataFromProposal method.

-Then, the context is passed to the setTotalValueMetric method.
-The calculateTotalValue method returns the value that will be set to the Total_Value__c field on the opportunity.

-The first two fields in the calculateTotalValue calculation, Total_Order__c and Total_Transportation_Cost__c, are both formula fields.
+But here's the kicker: `Total_Order__c` and `Total_Transportation_Cost__c` are both formula fields.
+Here's a screenshot of the formula next to where they are referenced in the code:

 ![Depicts the formulas for the Total Order and Total Transportation Cost fields in the calculateTotalValue method.](/assets/img/posts/formula-fields-before-context/calcTotalValue.png)

-Here’s an example test class for this calculation that asserts what you might expect the results for the Total_Value__c fields to be based on the above code:
+Here’s an example test class for this calculation that asserts what you might expect the results for the `Total_Value__c` fields to be based on the above code:

 ```apex
 @isTest